jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 * AIBA World Boxing Championships
 * The Olympic Games (even making it to the Olympic games is enough to get attention)

 Fighters that have a few losses aren’t marketable as prospects for a promotional outfit to pick up, but they are useful to develop the record and abilities of the fighter that the promoter has signed and invested in.
-These fighters become what are known in the boxing world as “tomato cans”, “opponents”, “journeyman” or “gatekeepers”.
+These fighters become what is known in the boxing world as “tomato cans”, “opponents”, “journeymen” or “gatekeepers”.

 * Tomato cans are easy wins to build a record and get experience.
 They’re so named because they fall over easy and spill red (blood) everywhere.
-* Opponents are tough guys who can fight, but will never be good enough to take on big fights and they have an "upside down" record (more losses than wins) or they have a lot of wins and losses (usually in the double digits).
+* Opponents are tough guys who can fight, but will never be good enough to take on big fights and they have an "upside-down" record (more losses than wins) or they have a lot of wins and losses (usually in the double digits).
-* Journeymen are usually guys who have a few loses, but they have many wins.
-Many of these guys stuck around long enough to learn how to fight well, but didn't have the backing to get developed properly.
+* Journeymen are usually guys who have a few losses, but they have many wins.
+Many of these guys stuck around long enough to learn how to fight well but didn't have the backing to get developed properly.
 As a result, they have a few losses.
-* Gatekeepers are guys whose only loses have come against top competition.
+* Gatekeepers are guys whose only losses have come against top competition.
 These are guys that you must beat before you get a shot at fighting for a title.

 ## How to start boxing